hakant/hakant.github.io/source/hire-me/index.markdown

 ---

 This page covers a list of my professional skills and interests.
-I'm always looking for new and exciting projects where I can add significant value, meet new people and learn new things.
+I'm always looking for new and exciting projects where I can add significant value, meet people and learn new things.

 You can always shoot me an [email](mailto:hakantuncer@gmail.com) or a [tweet](https://twitter.com/hakant) to contact me.
 I'll be happy to talk to you or answer